-California Income Tax
+State Income Tax

-A "tax-exempt" entity is a corporation, unincorporated association, or trust that has applied for and received a determination letter from the Franchise Tax Board stating it is exempt from California franchise and income tax.
-(California Revenue and Taxation Code Section 23701)
+A "tax-exempt" entity is a corporation, unincorporated association, or trust that has applied for and received a determination letter from the Franchise Tax Board stating it is exempt from California franchise and income tax (California Revenue and Taxation Code Section 23701).

-Although most California laws dealing with tax exemption are patterned after the Internal Revenue Code, obtaining state exemption is a separate process from obtaining federal exemption.
+Although most California laws dealing with tax exemption are patterned after the IRC, obtaining state exemption is a separate process from obtaining federal exemption.
 Even if you have obtained federal exemption for your organization, you must submit an Exempt Application form (FTB 3500) to the Franchise Tax Board to obtain state tax exemption.
 You may apply for state tax exemption prior to obtaining federal tax-exempt status.

-Federal Income and Payroll Tax (Internal Revenue Service)
+Federal Income and Payroll Tax

 Refer to Tax-Exempt Status for Your Organization (PDF) to review the rules and procedures for organizations that seek to obtain recognition of exemption from federal income tax under section 501(a) of the IRC.
 It explains the procedures you must follow to obtain an appropriate ruling or determination letter recognizing your organization's exemption, as well as certain other information that applies generally to all exempt organizations.
 To qualify for exemption under the IRC, your organization must be organized for one or more of the purposes designated in the IRC.
 Organizations that are exempt under section 501(a) of the IRC include those organizations described in section 501(c).
 Section 501(c) organizations are covered in Tax-Exempt Status for Your Organization (PDF).